OAKO-UCONN/distributed-systems-journey/1000-days-challenge/README.md

 - Continued "2d array DS" challenge in HackerRank with Erlang.
 - Started new approach to solve "2d array DS" challenge in HackerRank with Erlang.
 - Studied 1h 28min.

+### Day 0021 - 2020-08-01 ✔

+- Continued new approach to solve "2d array DS" challenge in HackerRank with Erlang.
+- Finished new approach to solve "2d array DS" challenge in HackerRank with Erlang.
+- Studied 1h 38min.